 “Kartemquin has been honored to work alongside Julia towards a common goal of engaging and accessible documentary media that elucidates crucial issues of social justice.
 We look forward to celebrating not only her filmmaking, but her commitment to the documentary community and establishment of organizational bases,” said Gordon Quinn, co-founder and Artistic Director of Kartemquin.

-The event will also include an exclusive attendees-only sneak peek of Chicago Story (working title), the newest in-progress film by acclaimed director Steve James, produced in partnership with Participant Media and Kartemquin Films.
+The event will also include an exclusive attendees-only sneak peek of City So Real, the newest in-progress film by acclaimed director Steve James, produced in partnership with Participant Media and Kartemquin Films.

 For the second year in a row, the luncheon will highlight the bold and exciting new works coming out of Kartemquin’s revered filmmaker development programs: the Kartemquin internship, Kartemquin Labs, and Diverse Voices in Docs (DVID).
 Recipients of Kartemquin’s funding initiative, the KTQ Collaborative: Granting Program, will also be announced at the event.